shimaore/esl/src/response.coffee.md

       linger: -> @send "linger"     # Outbound mode

-Send the exit command to the FreeSwitch socket.
+Send the `exit` command to the FreeSwitch socket.
+FreeSwitch will respond with "+OK bye" followed by a `disconnect-notice` message, which gets translated into a `freeswitch_disconnect_notice` event internally, which in turn gets translated into either `freeswitch_disconnect` or `freeswitch_linger`.
+You normally do not need to call `@exit` directly.

       exit: -> @send "exit"